-"Hello and that's all?," the napoleon Konty wondered, "even though you have been looking for him so long?!"
+"Hello and that's all?" the napoleon Konty wondered.
+"You have been looking for him so long!"

-"Well, what do you suggest I say?"
+"Well, and what do you suggest me saying?"
 Bizuka asked with curiosity.

 "Well, I don't know, something much more beautiful and solemn.
 For instance: "I am glad to meet you, my dear, long-searched kin!
 Let me tell you about the incredible feelings, my soul is flooded with!
-I am so happy that I am not alone underwater, as I have got you now," dolphin Chio spouted a lofty rhetoric.
+I am so happy that I am not alone underwater, as I have got you now," dolphin Chio spout a lofty rhetoric.